What’s on in Somerset this summer 2026: guide for families

 From grand estates to exquisite cottage gardens, wildflower meadows and historic grounds, these gorgeous Somerset gardens will have you clamouring to ogle their beautiful blooms.
 Many gardens are hosting summer holidays events – take a look at this little lot:

-Spectacular Sweet Peas and Robin Hood at Forde Abbey Gardens
+Sweet Peas and Outdoor Theatre at Forde Abbey Gardens

-Until 15 July it’s sweet pea season at magnificent Forde Abbey and one of the prettiest Somerset days out.
+Until mid-July it’s sweet pea season at magnificent Forde Abbey and one of the prettiest Somerset days out.
 Expect vibrant, fragrant, beautiful blooms bedazzling the 30 acres of grounds.

-Forde Abbey welcomes back Folksy Theatre with a brand new musical adaptation of Robin Hood on the South Lawn, August 6, 5-7pm 2025!
+Forde Abbey welcomes back Folksy Theatre’s adaptation of A Midsummer Night’s Dream on the South Lawn, 28 July 2026, 7-9pm!
 Bring your own picnics, and deckchairs.

-Folksy Theatre presents a new musical adaptation of Robin Hood at Hestercombe Gardens this summer (1 August 2025, 4.30-8pm)!
+Folksy Theatre presents an adaptation of A Midsummer Night’s Dream at Hestercombe Gardens this summer (2 August 2026, 7-10.30pm)!

 Summer day out at Bishop’s Palace, Wells